CloudBindle/bindle/tester/README.md

     perl tester/bin/bindle_test_framework.pl

 Now, you can modify these as many times as you want because they are on your local machine.
-The reason why we do this is because these files contain sensitive information like passwords which we don't accidently want to commit on github ans make it public.
+The reason why we do this is because these files contain sensitive information like passwords which we don't accidently want to commit on github and make it public.
 You can fill in the required information in all the configuration files:

     # fill in the information for both the cloud environments
     # there will be a config for vcloud once the test framework supports that as well